MoserMichael/my-notes/dev-gotchas.md

 other notes on golang [here](https://github.com/MoserMichael/learning-golang.txt)

+Golang has some very confusing semantics, paired with very strong opinions on how a program should be written.
+Interesting that the same authors of golang were the authors of C, which is much less opinionated.

 <!--
 - Now some things are treated more equal than others: if you pass a map or a sequence as a function argument, then these are always passed by reference! (passing struct values to a function makes a copy, it is passed by value) They did that, because the authors of the language realized, that nobody is getting the difference.... [link](https://stackoverflow.com/questions/40680981/are-maps-passed-by-value-or-by-reference-in-go) Yes, and vectors are also passed by reference, but structs are passed by value!
 Now if you have an collection (map or sequence) that contains a different collection as value, then accessing the outer collection will return ... a reference to the inner value.
 However a loopkup in an array/map of structs will make a copy of the contained struct instance.
 This is my example that shows you the all of the gory details [here you go](checkit.go) (I think that the 'tour of go' doesn't tell you this...)